-These pages are currently undergoing maintenance.
-Whilst this message is displayed please contact the school for current curriculum information where it is not available below
+This page is being updated.
+Whilst this message is displayed please contact the school for current curriculum information where it is not available below, Thank you

 Literacy and numeracy

 When they first arrive at Francis Barber, all pupils are assessed to identify their needs including literacy and numeracy.
 Literacy and numeracy support is given a high priority.

 Literacy interventions offered include a phonics programme called Read Write Inc, Rapid Read, in addition we have developed a Reading Reward Programme and we offer personalised support where needed.

 Numeracy interventions offered include Success Maker and small group or individual numeracy intervention.
 We have a ‘Numeracy across the curriculum’ strategy and additional sessions are offered to pupils where appropriate.

 We expect pupils to make at least a third of a year’s progress on a termly basis in both literacy and numeracy.

 Art KS3 Curriculum Map 2022-23